Leathers & Suede Cleaning

 Genuine suede and leather garments require special processing to preserve the finish, feel and color.
 Therefore, you should only take your garment to a suede and leather professional that is experienced and equipped for this type of cleaning.
-On this note, Parkway has partnered with the very best leather and suede specialist we could find.
-Based outside of New York City, our partner services most of the major NYC department stores and the finest Fifth Avenue and area boutiques.
+On this note, Parkway has partnered with the very best leather and suede specialist we could find who services most of the major NYC department stores and the finest Fifth Avenue and area boutiques.

 Our unique relationship with this company allows us to offer the finest services to our clients, and we have arranged for almost-daily pickups and deliveries directly with their New York processing facility.
 Even in situations where your “normal” cleaner is unable to remove stains from delicate skins, Parkway can often improve on their results.
-We may work part of the piece at our Chevy Chase plant and part of the piece up in New York, but rest assured that you will be very pleased with the final result.
+We may work part of the garment at our N. Bethesda location and another part in New York, but rest assured that you will be very pleased with the final result.

 It is important to know that when cleaning skins, all pieces of a multi-piece outfit must be processed at the same time in order to ensure that these pieces match after cleaning.